-- provision of the machines is not reasonably consistent with the pursuit of the licensing objectives; - gaming has taken place on the premises that breaches a condition of section 282 of the Gambling Act (i.e. that written notice has been provided to the Licensing Authority, that a fee has been provided and that any relevant code of practice issued by the Gambling Commission about the location and operation of the machine has been complied with) - the premises are mainly used for gaming; or - an offence under the Gambling Act has been committed on the premises
+- provision of the machines is not reasonably consistent with the pursuit of the licensing objectives; - gaming has taken place on the premises that breaches a condition of section 282 of the Gambling Act (i.e. that written notice has been provided to the Licensing Authority, that a fee has been provided and that any relevant code of practice issued by the Gambling Commission about the location and operation of the machine has been complied with) - the premises are mainly used for gaming; or - an offence under the Gambling Act has been committed on the premises - 2.2 Although not a legal requirement, this Licensing Authority request that a plan showing the intended location and type of gaming machines is provided with the notification.
+This plan may take the form of an amendment to the plan attached to the Premises Licence issued under Licensing Act 2003.
+The applicant must ensure there are adequate measures in place to prevent children from accessing the Category C machines and good supervision in the area in which they are located.

-2.2 Permit for three or more machines
+2.3 Permit for three or more machines